Women's Premier League (rugby)

-The USA Rugby Women's Premier League (WPL or WPL Rugby) was the top annual American women's rugby union competition.
+The Women's Premier League (WPL) was the top annual American women's rugby union competition.
 It was player-run and operated in partnership with USA Rugby.
 The league was founded in 2009 and had its last season in 2024.

 The League initially began from 8 different Division 1 Women's Sides coming together in 2009.
 In 2017, the League grew to 10 clubs.
 In 2023, the League reduced their club numbers to 7.

 The 2020 Season was canceled on June 1, 2020 due to the worldwide coronavirus pandemic.
 The League started up again in 2022.

 The League was superseded by the Women's Elite Rugby league, which began in 2025.